smopen/sigcpp/_posts/2020-03-30-exploring-c-strings.md

 date: 2020-03-30
 ---

 This post discusses the use of C-strings in C++.
-It defines C-string, NTBS, (*null-terminated byte string*) and other related terms; discusses C-string literals and variables; outlines common patterns of C-string usage; and highlights a subtle difference between C-strings and NTBSs.
+It defines the terms C-string and NTBS; discusses C-string literals and variables; outlines common patterns of C-string usage; and highlights a subtle technical difference between C-strings and NTBSs.

 But first, some advice: Avoid using C-strings in C++, and instead use `std::string` where possible.
 However, there are situations where C-strings can provide better performance over `std::string`,